This article will help you:

-In these cases, Amplitude bases conversion on the earliest entry within the session.
-For example:
+When a funnel analysis uses both the hold constant and broken down by functions, Amplitude bases conversion on the earliest entry within the session.

 NOTE: When holding constant by session ID, your chart will display the number of user sessions that included a conversion, and not the number of users to convert.

-In these cases, Amplitude bases conversion on the earliest entry within the lookback window.
+In cases where only the broken down by function is used, Amplitude bases conversion on the earliest entry within the lookback window.

-Users are grouped by how they entered the funnel (i.e. the first landing page they saw within the lookback window), and they convert if they trigger the final event within the duration of the conversion window.
-For example:
+Users are grouped by the first landing page they saw within the lookback window (how they entered the funnel).
+They'll be considered converted if they trigger the final event within the duration of the conversion window.

 The logic of unique user counts in funnel analyses